ToontjeM/ragdemo/README.md

 	- llama3.1 (`ollama pull llama3.1`)

 #### Set up demo scripts
-- Change the db username, password and DB hostname in `.streamlit/secrets.toml`.
+- Change the Postgres username, password and database hostname in `.streamlit/secrets.toml`.

 ## Demo flow
+You are now ready to run the demo.

-- Run the streamlit application using `streamlit run ragdemo.py`.
+Run the streamlit application using `streamlit run ragdemo.py`.

+## Tips
+If the GPU is not detected by ollama, try to unload and reload the uvm module using sudo rmmod nvidia_uvmand sudo modprobe nvidia_uv.
+See https://github.com/ollama/ollama/blob/main/docs/troubleshooting.md